BuildACell/VivariumPURE/README.md

 conda activate vyvarium
 ```

+In this environment, you should be able to then run everything smoothly.

-If you want to replicate this env manually, you can do the following in command line:
+If you want to replicate this env manually (you really dont have to), you can do the following in command line:
 ```
 conda create -n vyvarium python==3.8 conda activate vyvarium